tormaroe/FSharp.Msisdn/README.md

     match Msisdn.create "4799999999" with
     | Some msisdn -> doSomethingWith msisdn
     | None -> printfn "Not a valid MSISDN"

+Note that you don't have to (and should not) open the Msisdn module.
+The module will automatically be available everywhere in a project referencing FSharp.Msisdn.

 ## Msisdn module API